The time-honored traditions that we practice at Concord Hill nurture a child’s sense of self and social responsibility.

 Friday Morning Meetings

 Our entire school community gathers every Friday morning to celebrate birthdays, sing songs, and watch special student performances.
-These gatherings also periodically welcome guest speakers who read stories or introduce topics related to upcoming activities, such as why we make sandwiches for Martha’s Table (an organization serving the less fortunate) or why we participate in the Walk for the Homeless.
+These gatherings also periodically welcome guest speakers who read stories or introduce topics related to upcoming activities, such as why we make sandwiches for Martha’s Table.

 Collaborative Art Projects